Virginia SBDC marketing operations

 LinkedIn · partners

-Instagram cover · same graphicNo separate cover is needed for the static post.
-Let the 4:5 graphic serve as the cover, add the series label “Virginia by the Numbers,” and keep the number and topic inside the central 3:4 profile-safe area.
+Instagram cover · same graphicNo distinct cover is needed.
+Use the same 4:5 card with the series label “This Week” and keep the four tiles inside the central 3:4 crop.

-Saveable tip · connect cautious growth to a small, testable decision.
+Saveable tip · connect a live workshop to a practical lesson.

 Saves